lowlorenz/Radio-Bliss/README.md

 ## [Frontend](frontend)

 Uses svelte to build the UI.
-MOre infos in the local README.md.
+More infos in the local README.md.